gustwindjs/gustwind/documentation/node-compatibility-plan.md

 ### Remaining remote-import surface

-- `site/dataSources.ts`
+- `site/unoSetup.ts`
-- `site/globalUtilities.ts`
+- `plugins/twind/mod.ts`
-- `site/transforms/markdown.ts`
+- `plugins/uno/mod.ts`
-- `plugins/sitemap/mod.ts`
+- editor-only/browser-only scripts that still intentionally reference remote CDNs
-- other build-time modules that still pull `http(s)` dependencies directly
+- other optional modules that are outside the active production build path

-These no longer block the existence of a Node build path, but they still prevent a clean offline Node build of the full repository unless they are vendored, rewritten to package imports, or otherwise localized.
+These no longer block the full repository build that is currently in use, but they still exist as compatibility debt in optional or inactive paths.

 ## Required abstractions